 Another petrol station called Abbotts Wood service station was situated on the southbound side, but this closed in around 2005 and was eventually demolished.
 Its position - and a dilapidated building - can still be made out.
 Shell had proposed to add a 40-seater restaurant to the site in 1992, but this was refused on the basis that there were other facilities nearby and the need for a similar facility here was unnecessary.

 There have been several plans to bring the southbound site back into use, with the first coming in 2006 for a 20-bed hotel to replace the derelict buildings but these plans were refused again due to being too close to nearby facilities.
 In 2010 and 2017 there were plans to bring the site back into use as a petrol station to no success.
-However, in January 2020 planning permission was granted to redevelop the former Abbotts Wood site and build a 20-bay electric vehicle charging station with an amenity building providing refreshments and toilet facilities.
+However, planning permission was granted in January 2020 for redeveloping the former Abbotts Wood site and build a 20-bay electric vehicle charging station, with an amenity building providing refreshments and toilet facilities.